What is a Reboiler?

 - Stab-in bundles

 - Other types

-Figures 1 to 4 show common types of reboilers.
+Figures 1 to 4 shows common types of reboilers.
 Figure 1 shows two horizontal, shell-side boiling configurations.
 Figure 1A is a recirculating thermosyphon reboiler.
 Figure 2A is a once-through thermosyphon reboiler.
 Figure 2 shows vertical configurations.
-Figure 2C is a tube-side boiling configuration with the once-through flow and Figure 2D is a shell side boiling recirculating thermosyphon.
+Figure 2C is a tube-side boiling configuration with the once-through flow and Figure 2D is a shell-side boiling recirculating thermosyphon.
 Figure 3E shows a kettle reboiler and Figure 3F shows a forced-circulation reboiler.
 Figure 4G illustrates a stab-in bundle and figure 4H shows a forced-circulation, fired heater.

 Reboiler Type Selection Table

 Table 1 includes the major factors in making a choice for the reboiler type selection.